john-h-kastner/liquid-structures/README.md

 The first and perhaps simplest abstract data type presented in the book is the first-in-first-out queue.
-The interface implemented by each concrete queue provides functions for adding to the end, reading and removing from the front, obtaining an empty queue and testing if a given queue is empty.
+The interface implemented by each concrete queue provides functions for adding to the end, reading and removing from the front, obtaining an empty queue, and testing if a given queue is empty.
 The refinement types for these functions are used to track the length of a queue and to ensure that `head` and `tail` are never called on empty queues.